Description

 OpenCVE Recommended Actions

-• Reboot the system or reload the kernel modules so that the new signature‑size constraint takes effect.
+• Reboot the system or reload affected kernel modules so that the new constraint takes effect.

-• Configure kernel logs or monitoring to detect attempts to load oversized BPF signatures, and ensure that any such attempts are denied and reported.
+• Configure kernel logs or monitoring to detect attempts to load oversized BPF signatures, ensuring such attempts are denied and recorded.

 Tracking